ITAR Attorney Melbourne, FL

-An ITAR Attorney is highly recommended for any business which intends to export defense or military goods, services or information.
-This area of the Law is an area of legal practice where an attorney or lawyer is retained to assess ITAR risks, help with licensure or licensure exemptions, and to provide legal advice on ITAR compliance issues and minimize risks.
+An ITAR Attorney or ITAR lawyer is highly recommended for any business which intends to export defense or military goods, services or information.
+This area of the Law is an area of legal practice where an ITAR attorney or ITAR lawyer is retained to assess ITAR risks, help with licensure or licensure exemptions, and to provide legal advice on ITAR compliance issues and minimize risks.

-The law firm of Arcadier and Associates, has ITAR attorneys with experience to help companies stay compliant and minimize civil and criminal exposures.
+The law firm of Arcadier, Biggie & Wood, PLLC has ITAR attorneys with experience to help companies stay compliant and minimize civil and criminal exposures.
 It is a niche area of the law and actual experience from an ITAR attorney is highly recommended.
-Arcadier and Associates, P.A., through a board-certified attorney, Maurice Arcadier, has the legal experience and know-how in this field and has successfully advised dozens of defense-related companies navigate in this highly regulated field.
+Arcadier, Biggie & Wood, PLLC, through a board-certified attorney, Maurice Arcadier, ITAR Attorney, has the legal experience and know-how in this field and has successfully advised dozens of defense-related companies navigate in this highly regulated field.
 Our lawyers and attorneys can help with compliance, licensing, classification, and minimizing risks.
 Additionally, if there has been a previous non-compliance issue, we can mitigate damages or litigate ambiguous issues if necessary.

 ITAR is a congressionally enacted law which regulates the United States defense technology through the Arms Export Control Act (AECA).
 ITAR, which stands for International Traffic in Arms Regulations, implements the AECA to oversee the international transfer of arms.